On the Linear Convergence of Policy Gradient under Hadamard Parameterization: Main results

 In this section, we provide the convergence results for Algorithm \ref{Hadamard PG} under standard assumptions.
 In Theorem \ref{Theorem1}, the global convergence of the algorithm is established.
 Theorem \ref{Theorem2} shows that the state value error decreases at an $O(\frac{1}{k})$ rate for all the iterations.
 Furthermore, we show that in Theorem \ref{Theorem3} that the algorithm enjoys a linear convergence rate after $k_0$ iterations and overall displays a global linear convergence.

 \begin{assumption}[Bounded Reward] $r(s,a)\in[0,1],\forall (s,a).$ \end{assumption} \begin{assumption}[Sufficient Exploration] $\tilde{\mu}:=\underset{s\in \calS}{\min}\,\mu \left( s \right) >0$. \end{assumption} \begin{remark} The existing global convergence results of the PG methods relies heavily on this assumption.
 Whether gradient ascent will globally converge if this condition is not met remains an open problem \cite{pmlr-v125-agarwal20a}.
-When this condition is met, it follows from \eqref{d_eq} that the state visitation probability $d^\pi_\mu(s)$ is strictly positive for any $s \in \calS$. \end{remark} \begin{assumption} There exists at least one state that has non-optimal actions, i.e., $\widetilde{S} \ne \emptyset$, where $\widetilde{S}=\{s \in \calS:\calA^*_s \ne \calA\}$ denotes the set of states that have non-optimal actions.
+When this condition is met, it follows from \eqref{d_eq} that the state visitation probability $d^\pi_\mu(s)$ is strictly positive for any $s \in \calS$. \end{remark} \begin{assumption} There exists at least one state that has non-optimal actions, i.e. $\widetilde{S} \ne \emptyset$.
 Otherwise, it is trivial that any policy is an optimal policy. \end{assumption}

-\begin{theorem}[Global Convergence] For any constant step size $\eta = \frac{(1-\gamma)^2}{4}\kappa$ with $\kappa \in (0,1)$ and the initial parameters $\theta^0$ such that $ \theta _{s,a}^{0} \ne 0 $ for all $(s,a)$ pairs, the value functions of the policies generated by Algorithm~\ref{Hadamard PG} converge globally to $V^\ast(\rho)$ for any $\rho \in \Delta(\calS)$, i.e., \end{theorem}
+\begin{theorem}[Global Convergence] For any constant step size $\eta = \frac{(1-\gamma)^2}{4}\kappa$ with $\kappa \in (0,2)$ and the initial parameters $\theta^0$ such that $ \theta _{s,a}^{0} \ne 0 $ for all $(s,a)$ pairs, the value functions of the policies generated by Algorithm~\ref{Hadamard PG} converge globally to $V^\ast(\rho)$ for any $\rho \in \Delta(\calS)$, i.e. \end{theorem}